getsentry/sentry-docs/src/collections/_documentation/accounts/membership.md

 | Can change Organization Settings |   |   |   | X | X |
 | Can remove an Organization |   |   |   |   | X |

-* Admins can remove teams and projects they're a membership of.
+* Admins can remove teams and projects they're a member of.

 ## Restricting Access